The Members Coal India Limited

 Thereafter NRS Linkage auction of the remaining subsector of Tranche-V was put on hold initially due to certain changes in the normative calculationmethodology in the scheme/system as per direction of MoC and subsequently due tovolatile market arising out of lockdown.
 Once the market stabilizes CIL will commencelinkage auction for the remaining subsector of tranche V.

 Cumulatively in all the four tranches and fifth tranche (ongoing)linkages of 86.04 MTPA have been booked by the NRS consumers at weighted average premiumof 19.37% over the Notified Price.
 The additional premium shall be applicable throughoutthe tenure of these FSAs over the notified price applicable from time to time for thesupplies.

 3.3 Long term demand committed through FSAs:

-To cope up with any scenario of deficit in availability of coal at various coalcompanies supplies under the FSAs have been pegged at various levels of commitment.
+To cope up with any scenario of deficit in availability of coalprovision exists in the FSAs to peg the supplies at various levels of commitment.

 3.5 Coal Beneficiation:

 CIL is presently operating 13 Coal Washeries with a total washingcapacity of 35.38 MTY.
 Out of these 11 are coking coal washeries and balance 2 arenon-coking with capacities of 24.38 MTY and 11 MTY respectively.
 The total washed coalproduction including middlings from these existing washeries during 2020- 21 was about12.29 MT.